bandprotocol/cw-band/docs/how_to_request_data_from_bandchain_via_ibc.md

 }
 ```

-In the case where an acknowledgement message from the destination module hasn’t being received, the relayers will call this function.
+In the case where an acknowledgment message from the destination module hasn’t been received, the relayers will call this function.
 Requests get that timeout can be handled within this function. e.g. emitting the event or marking request status.